 $ systemctl start postfix

 $ systemctl enable postfix

 On Debian based distros like Ubuntu, you can install it like this:

 You will be prompted to select your Postfix mail server configuration type during the installation process.

-Among the four choices No configuration, Internet site, Internet with smarthost, Satellite system and Local only, we will choose No configuration option which will create the necessary user and group accounts that Postfix needs.
+Among the four choices No configuration, Internet site, Internet with smarthost, Satellite system and Local only, we will choose No configuration option.

 Configure Linux Mail Server